Romulosanttos/checksum-node/readme.md

 #### sums(stream:Stream or file:String)

 Generate a sum of the stream or file.
-Accepts either a filename (will be read as a stream), or any other kind of readable stream.
+Accepts any kind of readable stream, or a filename (will be read as a stream).

 > Type: `Stream` or `string`
 > Required: yes